tcitry/push-to-master/README.md

 ## what is it

-It seems like "pull request" but actually is "git push -f origin you-branch".
+It seems like "pull request" but actually is "git push -f origin dist-branch".

 ```
 rm -rf .git